LukeShortCloud/rootpages/markdown/packages.md

 * `%prep` = Define how to extract the source code for building.
 * `%setup` =
 * `%build` = This is where the program is built from the source code.
 * `%install` = Copy files to a directory structure under `%{buildroot}` that mirrors where their installed location.
-The `%{buildroot}` is the top-level directory of a typical Linux file system hiercharchy.
+The `%{buildroot}` is the top-level directory of a typical Linux file system hierarchy.
 * `%file` = These are the files that should be copied over during installation.
 Permissions can also be set.
     * `%attr(<MODE>, <USER>, <GROUP>)` = Define this in front of a file or folder to give it custom permissions.